merklol/Alin-Chinese/README.md

 ## Architecture

-AlinChinese is based on Multi-Module Clean Architecture using Unidirectional Data Flow in the presentation layer.
+AlinChinese is based on Multi-Module Clean Architecture using Unidirectional Data Flow(MVI) in the presentation layer.

 ![diagram](images/arch_diagram.png)